DanielGou/send-kindle/README.md

 # send-kindle
-Website for Send to kindle
+Website for Send file to kindle